-A vasectomy is surgery to cut the vas deferens, the tubes that carry a man’s sperm from his scrotum to testicles.
+A vasectomy is surgery to cut the vas deferens.
+These are the tubes that carry a sperm from testicles to the urethra.
 After a vasectomy, sperm cannot move out of the testes.
 A man who has had a successful vasectomy cannot make a woman pregnant.

 Sterilization surgery - male; No-scalpel vasectomy; NSV

-- After your scrotum is shaved and cleaned, your surgeon will give you a shot of numbing medicine into the area.
+- After your scrotum is shaved and cleaned, the surgeon will inject a shot of numbing medicine into the area.

-- Your surgeon will find the vas deferens by feeling your scrotum and then give you numbing medication.
+- The surgeon will find the vas deferens by feeling your scrotum.

 Why the Procedure Is Performed